emdash/irpn/doc/style.md

 must be an instance of `Num`, The `=>` applies to the preceeding tokens (`Num a`).

-But suppose we format like this:
+Using my preferred style, we get:

 ```
 foo